johnpiapian/802GROUP3/charter.md

 - ****Meetings:****

 1. Length of meetings:
-The main meetin of the week is during lab (Tuesday 2:30-3:50).
+The main meeting of the week is during lab (Tuesday 2:30-3:50).
 Meetings may have to take as long as it takes, however meetings longer than 1 ½ hours are discouraged.
 The purpose of meetings is to establish communication and give direction to the project.
 Meetings once a week should be enough unless it is decided by